Jeoml/altibbe-assignment/README.md

-# 🧠 Altibbe Assignment — Product Assessment Platform (Full Stack)
+# 🧠 Altibbe Assignment — Product Assessment Platform (AI Service Now on AWS EC2)

-This project is a full-stack implementation of a **product transparency and AI-powered assessment system**.
-It enables companies to register their products, answer detailed questions about them, and receive scores based on AI-driven evaluations.
-Built with a modular, scalable architecture across three services:
+This is a full-stack implementation of a **product transparency and AI-powered assessment system**.
+It allows companies to register their products, respond to dynamically generated questions, and receive scores based on AI evaluations.

-- **Frontend** (Next.js + Tailwind)
-- **Backend API** (FastAPI + PostgreSQL)
-- **AI Assessment Service** (LLM-based scoring and analysis)
+> ⚠️ **Note**: As of **August 3rd, 1:05 AM IST**, the AI service was migrated from Ngrok to an **AWS EC2 instance** for improved stability and performance.

 ---